 - Second Degree Misdemeanor: $500 fine and 60 days in jail.
-Examples include helping a juvenile escape from a correctional facility and failing to aid an officer.
+For example helping a juvenile escape from a correctional facility or failing to aid an officer.

 - First Degree Misdemeanor: $1,000 fine and one year in jail.
-Examples include resisting arrest (without using violence) and unlawfully using a police badge.
+For instance resisting arrest (without using violence) and unlawfully using a police badge.

 - Third Degree Felony: $5,000 fine and five years in prison.
 Examples include resisting arrest with violence and intentionally harming a police or fire dog.

 - Second Degree Felony: $10,000 fine and 15 years in prison.
-Examples include aiding in a prison escape by providing tools and impersonating an officer in the commission of a felony.
+Such as helping in a prison escape by providing tools, or impersonating an officer in the commission of a felony.

 - First Degree Felony: 10,000 fine and 30 years in prison.
 Examples include committing a felony that results in a fatality while impersonating an officer.

 - Life Felony: $15,000 fine and life in prison.
-Examples includes using police communications to commit a first-degree felony.
+In fact, using police communications to commit a first-degree felony constitutes a life felony.

 Avoiding Charges of Obstruction

 Because circumstances can be interpreted broadly, it is essential that an air of cooperation is plain in any interactions with law enforcement personnel.
 Belligerent comments, a haughty attitude, or smug remarks may make one feel powerful and self-satisfied, but eventually they may result in charges of obstruction.
-Officers will interpret your behavior based on past experiences combined with the immediate situation.
-Exercise your rights without giving law enforcement any ammunition for such a charge.
+Officers will interpret your behavior based on past experiences as well as the immediate situation.
+By all means, exercise your rights without giving law enforcement any ammunition for such a charge.

 If You do Face Charges of Obstruction

 Whether you are accused of altering documents, resisting arrest, or improper use of police communications, you are facing serious consequences.
-At Aiken, O’Halloran and Foley, our experienced team of attorneys will work to secure the best possible outcomes for you.
-If you want an aggressive, undaunted defense, contact us in Fort Myers, Cape Coral, Punta Gorda or Sarasota today.
+At the Robert Foley Law Firm, our experienced team of attorneys will work in order to secure the best possible outcomes for you.
+If you want an aggressive and undaunted defense, then contact us in Fort Myers or Punta Gorda today.